trevor-harris/LSCI/README.md

 ```
 ### Examples

 First, we sample synethic regression data to mimic a standard conformal inference scenario.
 In this scenario, each covariate function is observed at `p = 100` sample points and consists of pure white noise.
-The residuals are simulated with a small bias also as pure white noise.
+The residuals are simulated as pure white noise with a small bias.
 ```python
 import jax
 import jax.numpy as jnp